Michael Faraday: Adult life

 In 1812, at the age of 20 and at the end of his apprenticeship, Faraday attended lectures by the eminent English chemist Humphry Davy of the Royal Institution and the Royal Society, and John Tatum, founder of the City Philosophical Society.
 Many of the tickets for these lectures were given to Faraday by William Dance, who was one of the founders of the Royal Philharmonic Society.
 Faraday subsequently sent Davy a 300-page book based on notes that he had taken during these lectures.
 Davy's reply was immediate, kind, and favourable.
-In 1813, when Davy damaged his eyesight in an accident with nitrogen trichloride, he decided to employ Faraday as an assistant.
-Coincidentally one of the Royal Institution's assistants, John Payne, was sacked and Sir Humphry Davy had been asked to find a replacement; thus he appointed Faraday as Chemical Assistant at the Royal Institution on 1 March 1813.
+In 1813, when Davy damaged his eyesight in an accident with nitrogen trichloride, he decided to hire Michael Faraday as an assistant.
+Coincidentally, one of the Royal Institution’s assistants, John Payne, had recently been dismissed, and Davy was asked to find a replacement.
+As a result, Faraday was appointed Chemical Assistant at the Royal Institution on 1 March 1813.
 Very soon, Davy entrusted Faraday with the preparation of nitrogen trichloride samples, and they both were injured in an explosion of this very sensitive substance.

 Faraday married Sarah Barnard (1800–1879) on 12 June 1821.
 They met through their families at the Sandemanian church, and he confessed his faith to the Sandemanian congregation the month after they were married.
 They had no children.
 Faraday was a devout Christian; his Sandemanian denomination was an offshoot of the Church of Scotland.
 Well after his marriage, he served as deacon and for two terms as an elder in the meeting house of his youth.
 His church was located at Paul's Alley in the Barbican.
 This meeting house relocated in 1862 to Barnsbury Grove, Islington; this North London location was where Faraday served the final two years of his second term as elder prior to his resignation from that post.
 Biographers have noted that "a strong sense of the unity of God and nature pervaded Faraday's life and work."